Student Health and Counseling Center

 - Use social media as a tool to promote health and wellness programming to your peers

-- Make a one-semester commitment serving an average of 3 hours weekly throughout the Spring 2024 semester.
+- Make a one-semester commitment serving an average of 3 hours weekly throughout the Fall 2025 semester.

 All volunteers must maintain a 2.0 minimum semester GPA throughout the application process.